iWriteGigs

 C “Only take this medication in the morning.”

-D “Take the medication with potassium supplements.”
+D “Do not take the medication with food.”

 Question #4